 What does it mean when you see an owl?

-If you see an owl, it can mean different things, depending on what you’re going through in your life at that particular time and what you’re thinking about right before you see one.
+If you see an owl, it can have various meanings, depending on what you’re going through in your life at that particular time and what you’re thinking about right before you see one.
 Sometimes you have to explore a little, even do some research, to unearth answers.

 An Owl Who Crossed My Path

 I had an experience with an owl when I was hiking with my dog, Roo, very early in the morning near Phoenix Lake on Mt.
 Tamalpais in Marin County in California.
 As I was hiking, I was thinking about UniGuide and the different directions that I could take with the site.
 For a time, I had been very focused on veganism and was wondering if I should partner with a vegan chef to expand the collection of recipes on the site.
 However, I also felt that I needed to have more environmental content.
 At heart, UniGuide is an environmental blog, and veganism is an important aspect of being an environmentalist.

 As I was walking and thinking, suddenly a spotted owl flew right in front of me on the trail and then perched on a branch right near me.
 Both Roo and I were startled because the hike so far had been very quiet.
 Then, all of a sudden this huge bird with a shockingly wide wing span flew right in front of my face.
 I grabbed my phone and took his photo, which you can see here: